gjmcn/to-vega/README.md

 `area` `bar` `circle` `line` `point` `rect` `rule`  `square` `text`  `tick` `geoshape`

-If the current object is the top level object or an object created by `spec`, mark methods add a mark property and set it to the name of the method.
+If the current object is the top-level object or an inner spec object (created with `open`), mark methods set the mark property to the name of the method.

-Inside a composition array, mark objects add a new object to the array, set this to the current object and add (and set) a mark property.
-Use `add` inside a composition array to add an empty object (no mark property) to the array.
+Inside a composition array, mark methods set the mark property if it does not exist (or is falsy).
+However, if the mark property already exists (and is truthy), mark methods add a new object to the composition array, make this the current object and set its mark property.

+Use `add` inside a composition array to add an empty object and make it the current object (but not set its mark property).

-Mark methods take no arguments.
-The exception is the generic `mark` method &mdash e.g. `.mark('bar')` is equivalent to `.bar()`.
+Mark methods and `add` take no arguments.
+The exception is the generic `mark` method:  `.mark('bar')` is equivalent to `.bar()`.

 ### Channels

  `x` `y` `x2` `y2` `color` `opacity` `size` `shape` `text` `tooltip` `href` `order` `detail` `row` `column`

-These methods set properties of the encoding property of the current object &mdash; the encoding property is added if it does not exist.
+These methods set properties of the encoding property of the current object &mdash; the encoding property is added if it does not exist (or is falsy).
 A channel method can take up to 3 arguments:

 `tv.x(field, type, ops)`